Idan Amedi

-Biography
+Idan Amedi (עידן עמדי; born February 19, 1988) is an Israeli singer-songwriter and actor who rose to fame on the reality show Kochav Nolad in 2010.
+He has released 6 studio albums, with hit singles like "Pain of Warriors" and "Finished."
+Amedi began acting in 2017, joining the cast of the TV action series Fauda, where he plays Sagi Tzur.
+He was called up as an IDF reservist during the Gaza war, and was seriously injured in January 2024 while reportedly demolishing Hamas tunnels in the Gaza Strip.
+In 2024 he was nominated for an Ophir Award for Best Actor for his role in the drama, Highway 65.

+Early life

-Idan Amedi was born to a Kurdish-Jewish family and raised in Jerusalem.
+Idan Amedi was born to a Kurdish Jewish family and raised in Jerusalem.
+During his mandatory service in the Israel Defense Forces, Amedi was in the combat engineering corps.

 Amedi specializes in various martial arts, such as taekwondo and Thai boxing.
-Prior to his military service in 2005, he won the title of Israel's runner-up champion in Taekwondo.
+Prior to his military service in 2005, he was the runner-up in the national taekwondo championship.

-Singing career

-Kochav Nolad 8 and first album: 2010-2012
+Career

+2010–2014: Kochav Nolad, Idan Amedi, Bazman Hahachron

 The beginning of Amedi's career as a singer and creator was in the audition for Kochav Nolad, in which Amedi performed with the song "Pain of Warriors", a song he wrote and composed himself for his experiences as a fighter during his military service in the combat engineering corps in the IDF.

 At the end of that "Kochav Nolad" season in 2010, the song "Pain of Warriors" emerged as the first single of Amedi to the radio stations, and reached first place in the various chorus parades in Israel, including the Galgalz parade and the Reshet Gimel parade.

 On January 23, 2011, another single came out of the first album, Tashlich (Throw).
 In May 2011, Amedi released the song Run to the Light.

 On September 5, his first full album, Idan Amedi was released.
 Shortly before that, he released another single, "Elaiich (To you)".

 Amedi wrote and composed all the songs of the album, the song "The Last Letter", written and composed according to the letters of Moshe Ohayon R.I.P as part of the project "Soon we will become a song".
 Most of the songs Amedi co-edited with Itamar Meiri and Eitan Raz.

 In addition, Amedi wrote a song based on Rabbi Yisrael Meir Lau's book "Don't Send Your Hand to the Boy," called "Continues to Walk," as part of "The Voice Still Remains" project in collaboration with Reshet Gimel and Holocaust Memorial Information.

 The album also includes "Pain of Warriors", which won the title "Song of the Year" in the annual 2011 chorus parades.

 In the same year, Amedi also won the Rookie of the Year title in the Reshet Gimel network.
 The album was released by 'Aroma Music'.
 In May 2012, Idan Amedi's debut album reached the status of a gold album after sales of over 20,000 copies.